-The Historian Excel Add-in enables you to query historical data of objects and object types defined in Operations Hub.
-You should install Operations Hub to use this Excel Add-in.
+The Excel Add-in for Operations Hub enables you to query historical data of objects and object types defined in Operations Hub.

-Customers purchasing Historian Standard or Enterprise licenses now receive a no-cost license for the Operations Hub Server and Historian Analysis run-time application.
-This Operations Hub Server enables customers to define an asset model including tag mapping.
+Customers purchasing Historian Standard or Enterprise licenses now receive a no-cost license for the Operations Hub server and the Historian Analysis run-time application.
+The Operations Hub server enables customers to define an asset model including tag mapping.
 The Historian Analysis application is a pre-built Operations Hub HTML5 application that enables users to do advanced trend analyses, including the ability to make annotations.